opensimply/COMTAY/README.md

+# Coroutines for Delphi and Free Pascal
-# COMTAY coroutine manager for Delphi and Free Pascal
+## COMTAY coroutine manager for Delphi and Free Pascal
 **Download COMTAY at [opensimply.org/comtay](https://opensimply.org/comtay/)**
 ***
 COMTAY is applicable to both procedural and class-based programming to implement cooperative multitasking.